UPDATED: DECEMBER 4, 2024

 Mom is seen delicately feeding her little first-born with tiny bits of food.
 She’s a good mom, being very attentive to her chick.
 At this stage she’s doing most of the feeding, and when she comes back to feed her chick, she makes a soft call to it, and the chick responds with a wide-open mouth – but making no sounds yet.
 But I haven’t seen Dad around all day.
 It’s a pity she has a rather lazy husband (well, who doesn’t?).
 I just hope he’s not going to leave his partner as a single mother…

 NOVEMBER 19: It’s the third day since the first chick hatched out, and I can see the remaining egg sort of ‘rolling’ in the nest.
 Mom is keeping a close eye on it, while Dad is visiting the nest with food more frequently.
 Looks like he’s taken his responsibility a bit more seriously now, with a few tiny mouths to feed.
-When I take photos of them, the parents are totally unfazed – a far cry from their hostile attitude towards me this time last year – and they don’t even blink their yellow eyes.
-(But then I’ve never seen a currawong blink at all!)
+When I take photos of them, the parents are totally unfazed – a far cry from their hostile attitude towards me this time last year – and they don’t even bat an eyelid.
+(But then I’ve never seen currawongs blink their yellow eyes, ever!)

 Main image: Female currawong sitting in the nest